keemo01/emerging/README.md

 .gitignore - Specifies files and folders to ignore in version control.

+eliza.js - This is where we get the process for eliza to simulae communcation with the user

+Index.html - This is the basic layout of the Eliza UI the main page

+Style.css - Is the styling page we use to customise the page

 ### Software Requirements
 To get started with Jupyter Notebooks, install Anaconda, which includes Python and popular data science libraries.
 You’ll also need:

 Python (recommended to install via Anaconda)

 Jupyter Notebook

+For Eliza it must run without and external API or libraries and also include a UI with a textbox for user input and a sidebar for the conversation history abs

 ## Instructions for Running the Project